ennukee/enragednuke.github.io/shared_examples.md

 end
 ```

-And the respective shared examples changes...
+And the respective shared examples changes... (specifically note the addition of a test to all 3 suites as well as the forced reduction in the shared example)

 ```ruby
 shared_examples_for A do |obj:| # Required parametrization